vigetlabs/microcosm/README.md

 [![npm](https://img.shields.io/npm/v/microcosm.svg?maxAge=2592000)](https://www.npmjs.com/package/microcosm)
 [![npm](https://img.shields.io/npm/dm/microcosm.svg?maxAge=2592000)](https://www.npmjs.com/package/microcosm)

-Microcosm is [Flux](https://facebook.github.io/flux/) with actions at center stage.
+Microcosm is [Flux](https://facebook.github.io/flux/) with first-class actions and state sandboxing.

-By maintaining a historical account of all actions, Microcosm can predictably recalculate state as actions change.
+The source of truth in Microcosm is a ledger of outstanding actions.
+As they move through different states (`open`, `done`, `cancelled`, etc...), Microcosm reconciles changes by rolling back to a "head" state, dispatching "staged" actions in the order they were created.
 This makes optimistic updates, cancellation, progress, and failure states a breeze.
+They self clean.

 Microcosm also maintains strong separation between actions and data processing.
 It provides tools for keeping global application state